It is remarkably important and yet equally difficult to adequately:

 Table 1.
 CUP’A Assessment Criteria

 We suggest that trying to treat these evaluation criteria independently is important but difficult.
 In particular, judgments of utility and appeal can contaminate judgments of caliber.
-However, unlike post-modernist (who lack such a framework and do not seem to draw on integrative design-oriented cognitive science), we do not think that epistemic defeatism or relativism is justified.

 Assessment of sources is highly relational